How to fix Dry Winter Skin and Stay Comfortable All Season

 Let’s break it down by the questions people ask most about treating dry winter skin.

 The short version: winter air holds almost no moisture.
-That dry air pulls water out of your skin, and indoor heating speeds up the evaporation.
+Winter dryness is driven by a spike in Transepidermal Water Loss (TEWL).
+When the relative humidity indoors drops due to heating, the dry air acts like a sponge, physically pulling water out of your skin's barrier.
 If your barrier is already irritated, sensitive, or compromised, winter dryness hits even harder.

 Common winter triggers: